risingwavelabs/risingwave-docs-legacy/cloud/PrivateLink-create-a-connection.md

 ---
-id: vpc-create-a-connection
+id: PrivateLink-create-a-connection
-title: Create a VPC connection
+title: Create a PrivateLink connection
-description: Create a VPC connection through PrivateLink or Private Service Connect.
+description: Create a PrivateLink connection.
 slug: /create-a-connection
 ---

-Follow the steps below to establish a secure connection with your VPC through AWS PrivateLink or GCP Private Service Connect.
+Follow the steps below to establish a secure connection with your private VPC through AWS PrivateLink, GCP Private Service Connect, or Azure Private Link.

 ## Prerequisites